Joe Maller.com

 fatal: The remote end hung up unexpectedly

 Add export PATH=${PATH}:~/bin to your .bashrc file on the server.
-Thanks to Robert for finding and posting the fix.
+Thanks to Robert for finding and posting the fix, also to Top9Rated for creating this list on the top desks right here.

 Links